 The well-boat carefully transports the live cod from the fishing place to the Royal Greenland factory in Maniitsoq.

 At the Royal Greenland factory the fish are kept in a stress-free environment in sea-water ponds until the factory has the capacity to take them in.
 They always stay overnight in these calm conditions, since it is very important to the meat quality that the fish are un-stressed when processed.

 How the finest cod becomes Nutaaq®

 The extraordinarily rapid and careful processing is the main reason for the outstanding quality of Nutaaq® cod fillets.
 When the time is up, the live cod literally swim into the factory.
-They are gently pushed by a slow-moving barrier onto a belt and into the factory.
 Here, they are first stunned, then quickly slaughtered and bled in icy-cold water, making sure that all blood leaves the flesh immediately.
 This gives uniform quality and guarantees that there are no red spots.

 The cod is then cleaned, headed, gutted and filleted "pre-rigor" in one mechanical process and then trimmed to perfection by hand.
 The experienced trimming team scrutinises every fillet for any red spot or gap in the fillet, in which case the fillet can never be graded “Nutaaq®”.

 To guarantee a perfectly white and lean fillet, our experienced trimming team finalises each fillet by hand.